benedekrozemberczki/pytorch_geometric_temporal/docs/source/notes/introduction.rst

     train_dataset, test_dataset = discrete_train_test_split(dataset, train_ratio=0.2)

 In the next steps we will define the **recurrent graph neural network** architecture used for solving the supervised task.
+The constructor defines a ``DCRNN`` layer and a feedforward layer.
+It is important to note that the final non-linearity is not integrated into the recurrent graph convolutional operation.
+This design principle is used consistently and it was taken from PyTorch Geometric.
+Because of this, we defined a ``ReLU`` non-linearity between the recurrent and linear layers manually.
+The final linear layer is not followed by a non-linearity as we solve a regression problem with zero-mean targets.

 .. code-block:: python